Leslie Halliwell: The Filmgoer's Companion

 First published in 1965, The Filmgoer's Companion sold ten thousand copies on its first run, including four thousand in the United States.
 In all, Halliwell edited nine editions of the Companion, which is now known as Halliwell's Who's Who in the Movies.
 The book was highly influential and critically acclaimed, with TV presenter Denis Norden comparing the companion to the Wisden Cricketers' Almanack.
 Gene Siskel wrote in 1975:

 There is a well-developed consensus among film scribes that Leslie Halliwell's The Filmgoer's Companion is the single most valuable reference book on film."

 Others were less enthusiastic, criticising Halliwell's subjectivity and occasionally reactionary opinions on the films included, as well as the bias towards older films.
 Charles Champlin of the Los Angeles Times wrote in 1979 that "the referrer needs an iron will to look up only one fact," in reference to the perceived density of the book.

 Halliwell's Film Guide

+First published in 1977 and updated, Halliwell's Film Guide originally incorporated capsule reviews and information on over 8,000 English-speaking titles.
+He used a four-star rating system similar in appearance to the system used by Steven Scheuer and (with slight modification) Leonard Maltin.
+However, in Halliwell's system even a one-star rating was a definite recommendation.
+Poor or mediocre films which other critics would rate one or two stars were equally missable to him, so they received no star.
+In the preface to the fifth edition, he noted that he "aimed to increase the number of critical quotes, especially those given at the time of release by the American trade paper Variety, whose reviews were often a key to commercial success and whose pithy comments give a significant edge to changing film fashions.
+Other opinions, however, have not been neglected."